George Boole: Treatment of addition in logic

 Boole conceived of "elective symbols" of his kind as an algebraic structure.
 But this general concept was not available to him: he did not have the segregation standard in abstract algebra of postulated (axiomatic) properties of operations, and deduced properties.
 His work was a beginning to the algebra of sets, again not a concept available to Boole as a familiar model.
 His pioneering efforts encountered specific difficulties, and the treatment of addition was an obvious difficulty in the early days.

 Boole replaced the operation of multiplication by the word "and" and addition by the word "or".
-But in Boole's original system, + was a partial operation: in the language of set theory it would correspond only to disjoint union of subsets.
+But in Boole's original system, + was a partial operation: in the language of set theory it would correspond only to the union of disjoint subsets.
 Later authors changed the interpretation, commonly reading it as exclusive or, or in set theory terms symmetric difference; this step means that addition is always defined.

-In fact, there is the other possibility, that + should be read as disjunction.
-This other possibility extends from the disjoint union case, where exclusive or and non-exclusive or both give the same answer.
+In fact, there is the other possibility generalizing Boole's original partial operation, that + should be read as non-exclusive or.
 Handling this ambiguity was an early problem of the theory, reflecting the modern use of both Boolean rings and Boolean algebras (which are simply different aspects of one type of structure).
 Boole and Jevons struggled over just this issue in 1863, in the form of the correct evaluation of x + x.
 Jevons argued for the result x, which is correct for + as disjunction.
 Boole kept the result as something undefined.
 He argued against the result 0, which is correct for exclusive or, because he saw the equation x + x = 0 as implying x = 0, a false analogy with ordinary algebra.